Want to know a cool fact? Women are the fastest-growing demographic in gun ownership.

 The Women’s Outdoor News (WON) covers topics related to not just hunting, shooting, and self-defense, but also fishing, archery, camping, climbing, boating, survival, and just about any other adventure sport and outdoor activity that you can think of.

-They offer not news (as the name would suggest), as well as gear recommendations, recipes for hunters and fishers (or those that reap the benefits of loved ones who hunt or fish), tips for all of the above activities, and stories about women involved in all of these sports.
+They offer not only news (as the name would suggest), but also gear recommendations, recipes for hunters and fishers (or those that reap the benefits of loved ones who hunt or fish), tips for all of the above activities, and stories about women involved in all of these sports.

 The WON is a great resource for any woman involved in shooting, but it’s especially good for women that engage in other adventure and outdoor activities.
 A one-stop-shop for all of those interests, if you will.